LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe perceives a world-branch wherein it comes to recognize divine love as the only reality.
-God is known to the heart which the intellect deems nothing need trouble.
+God is known to a heart which the intellect deems nothing need trouble.